WIEN2k-FAQ: How to select RMT radii?

 - Identical atoms (elements) should have identical RMTs.

-- Usually the standard ionic radii are less important in determination of Rmt.
+- The standard ionic radii are NOT important in determination of Rmt.

 Peter Blaha,